Workflow examples

 Client intake and file setup happen once, cleanly

-For smaller firms, the waste is usually not one huge broken system.
+For smaller firms, the waste is not one huge broken system.
 It is the same setup work getting rebuilt from scratch every time a new client or matter comes in.

-What it usually looks like now
+What it looks like now

 • A referral, contact form, or email turns into a string of notes, attachments, and follow-up messages.